Solar-powered remote control cars, hand-built and raced by high school teams.

 The Solar Rollers program brings out the eco-techno-maker-learner kid in all of us - and especially so for high school students and teachers.
 These custom-built creations are based on parts from 1/10 scale radio-controlled cars but use hand-soldered solar arrays to generate power.
 The result is a flat, wide, mercilessly efficient craft that can keep going nonstop until the sun sets.
 Envision your oven door traveling faster than you can sprint - throughout an hourlong race.

-While Solar Rollers are made of tangible hardware, what they represent is a valuable opportunity for deep, engaging hands-on learning in high schools.
+While the Solar Rollers cars are made of tangible hardware, what they represent is a valuable opportunity for deep, engaging hands-on learning in high schools.
 Teams are tackling a complete energy system, from harvesting sunlight to energy storage to efficient energy usage.
-Through the process of designing, building, testing, refining and eventually competing, students push themselves and their teammates to learn more about energy efficiency, photovoltaics (solar electricity), motors, batteries, material properties, gearing, friction and more.
+Through the process of designing, building, testing, refining and finally competing, students push themselves and their teammates to learn more about energy efficiency, photo-voltaics (solar electricity), motors, batteries, material properties, gearing, friction and more.
 Students start off building a solar-powered RC car and wind up building their lifelong love of learning as part of a team.

 Making a Solar Roller is a genuine challenge - and students love challenges.